 AML regulations UAE apply based on the nature of business activity, not simply whether the company is mainland or free zone.

-Short Answer: No, but it is mandatory for regulated sectors.
+No, but it is mandatory for regulated sectors.

 The UAE AML law for companies makes compliance compulsory for: